Architecture-Derived CBOMs for Cryptographic Migration: A Security-Aware Architecture Tradeoff Method: Proof of Concept

-The example system exposes a public API, delegates authentication to an external identity provider, processes requests in a backend service, and persists sensitive data in a database.
-Cryptography is used for data-in-transit protection, token validation, and data-at-rest protection.
+We consider a simplified industrial architecture where an external client interacts with an OT environment via an API gateway and an OT integration service.
+The integration service communicates with industrial assets using OPC~UA.
+This design follows established OPC~UA-based industrial data architectures \cite{Hirsch2023industrialBigData}, where OPC~UA is used for both control interaction and data acquisition across heterogeneous devices.

 \Cref{fig:ex-arch} shows the security-readable architecture baseline.
 It makes trust boundaries and cryptographic termination points explicit.
-This view corresponds to a building block view based on an arc42-documentation~\cite{starkeHruschka2024arc42,starke2023arc42}.
-This documentation further complements context, runtime, and deployment concerns.
+This view corresponds to a building block view based on an arc42 documentation~\cite{starkeHruschka2024arc42,starke2023arc42}.

-\subsection{STRIDE threat collection and how it drives \gls{sqas}}
+\subsection{STRIDE Threat Collection and how it Drives \gls{sqas}}

 \gls{satam} applies STRIDE to architectural elements and flows.
-This yields threats that are specific to the architecture, not generic checklists. \Cref{fig:ex-stride} illustrates threat collection on two flows: the public client-to-gateway (edge) and internal service-to-database flow (svc-db).
+This yields threats that are specific to the architecture, not generic checklists. \Cref{fig:ex-stride} illustrates threat collection on two flows: the public client-to-gateway (edge) and internal service-to-assets flow (svc-assets).

 STRIDE threats are then converted into \gls{sqas}.
-This conversion makes the analysis actionable, because QAS specifies required system behavior and measurable acceptance criteria.
-For example, the STRIDE tampering threat on the service-to-database flow yields an integrity-oriented \gls{sqas} (see \Cref{tab:QAS-DB-1}).
+This conversion makes the analysis actionable, because \gls{sqas} specify required system behavior and measurable acceptance criteria.
+For example, the STRIDE \textit{tampering} threat on the service-to-assets flow yields a \gls{sqas} primarily addressing integrity while also capturing timing and availability constraints (see~\Cref{tab:QAS-OT-OPC-1}).